kliniik/MAD_Kotlin/README.md

 - Firebase authentication: Users can log in and authenticate with Firebase to report incidents and access community data.
 - Crowdsourced data: Collects and displays reports from users in real-time, making the app a community-driven platform.

+- This app was created using the Pegelalarm API providing information about water levels from about 30,000 water monitoring stations worldwide (https://pegelalarm.com/) with access until 15.07.2025

 ## How to Use
 1. Install the app from the Google Play Store or GitHub.
 2. Create an account using Firebase authentication (Google login available).